goose20090/messagely/README.md

 It was designed partly to fulfil a set of passing criteria for the phase 4 project of Flatiron's Software Engineering Course.

+## User Experience

+Users can navigate the login via client side routes:

+They can create an account with with sign up page:

+That they can use to login:

+When the 'Remember Me' option is checked, their logged in status will persist:

+When it isn't, it won't:

+Users can start conversations with other users:

+In which they can send messages:

+Conversation titles and messages' content can be edited:

+And each can be deleted:

+However, a user can only delete their own messages (conversations will be fully deleted when all users have deleted the conversation):

+Conversations can also be filtered by their users' usernames:

+When validations fail, error messages will be displayed on the DOM:

 ## Project Requirements for the Messagely Messaging App